Bootstrapping mirror pairs: The beginning of the end: A consistency check

-In this subsection, we demonstrate that three abelian families discussed in \cite{Dey:2020hfe} are simply specific cases of our aforementioned sunshine quivers, and the 3d mirror pairs found align with our findings.
-Coloured numbers denote the number of edges or the number of flavours of a coloured square node (uncoloured implies 1 flavour).
-All indices from \cite{Dey:2020hfe} are primed to avoid confusion.
+In this appendix, we demonstrate that three Abelian families discussed in Ref.\ \cite{Dey:2020hfe} are simply specific cases of our aforementioned sunshine quivers, and the 3D mirror pairs found align with our findings.
+Colored numbers denote the number of edges or the number of flavors of a colored square node (uncolored implies one flavor).
+All indices from Ref.\ \cite{Dey:2020hfe} are primed to avoid confusion.

-\textbf{Family I}
+\subsubsection{Family I}